More Than a Conqueror

 In the years since my diagnosis and treatment I have been able to reflect on what has truly given me hope, strength and peace during this journey.

 I also found that when I was feeling sorry for myself, helping others took the focus off my own pity party.
 During this time, I sponsored a child through Compassion International.
 This helped remind me of all I had to be thankful for.
-When I was feeling discouraged, I’d write my sponsor child, who, by the way, did not have access to the blessings I do in this country, clean water, world class medical care, etc. I found helping someone less fortunate put my situation into perspective.
+When I felt discouraged, I’d write my sponsor child, who, by the way, did not have access to the blessings I do in this country, like clean water, world class medical care, etc. I found helping someone less fortunate put my situation into perspective.

 Despite all this, the true breakthrough occurred through my relationship with God.

 When going through a challenging time it helps to have something grounded to reflect on.
-Not just something that is a positive thought or an encouraging story, but an irrefutable truth you can anchor to even when everything around you seems to be up in the air.
+Not just a positive thought or an encouraging story, but an irrefutable truth you can anchor to even when everything around you seems to be up in the air.
 I found an undeniable peace when I put my fortitude and hope in God.
 Waking up from surgery or alone in the doctor’s office facing a recurrence, at times when no human should typically feel calm or safe, I experienced the “peace that surpasses understanding” referred to in the bible.

 In Romans 12 it says we are more than conquerors through Christ.
 The true victory for me is not coming out the other side of a surgery or a successful round of chemo or even clear scans.
 The victory is to have found true joy in the midst of fearful situations.
 To rest in the blanket of peace knowing that you have put your faith and assurance in the one who holds all power and has already overcome these things on your behalf.
 Because of this, even if I lost the battle, I had already won the war.
-This is true for others who face cancer, too: the cancer may physically hurt you or cause you to lose battles, but you are already on the winning team if your identity lies in who God says you are: loved and valued, no matter what suffering you face.
+This is true for others who face cancer, too: the cancer may physically hurt you or cause you to lose battles, but you are already on the winning team.
+When your identity lies in who God says you are, you are loved and valued, no matter what suffering you face.